DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 them can always be used to force an immediate, direct move to the start of the next or previous screen element.
-Another way to force a move, which is especially applicable when secondary actions have been disabled, is to press the Space key together with the Forard or Backward key.
+Another way to force a move, which is especially applicable when secondary actions have been disabled, is to press the Space key together with the Forward or Backward key.

 If the text of a screen element is longer than the braille display